EAT YOUR WAY TO A GREEN ISLAND

 We are open and transparent with customers about our food sourcing and preparation.
 We are only able to do this and provide correct information by having a focus on our food sourcing, menu planning and training.
 This enables us to let customers know where our food comes from and what is in it but also provide them with an allergen menu showing 14 key allergens across all our menus.
 We are not afraid for instance to let customers know that we use frozen products, such as chips, if we feel there are superior to fresh ones.

 We also don’t hide the fact that despite being surrounded by the sea, most of our fish (as with other restaurants in the Island) is imported.
 We have tried (and failed) to work with fishermen and government to increase the amount of local fish available on our menus.
-We have however recently been to neighbouring Channel Island markets to open a supply of wet fish which has been very successful.
+In 2018 we went to neighbouring Channel Island markets to open a supply of wet fish which was successful but the business that supplied us has now closed.
 It’s the same waters so we think we can call it local.
 ‘Local’ fish don’t have passports!
 Guernsey unlike Jersey has maintained a larger fishing fleet and has good availability of great local fish like brill and turbot.
 Our oysters, crab and lobster is predominantly sourced from our local Jersey fishermen but we still have times when we can’t easily source local crab yet we as an island export over 60% of the crab caught locally.

 We believe that transparency is as important as regulation to drive environmental practices because armed with the right knowledge we believe customers in Jersey will vote with their “environmental feet and tummies”.